Integralist/integralist.co.uk/content/posts/go-style-guide.md

   - Prefer `buf` to `buffer`.
   - Prefer `cfg` to `config`.
   - Prefer `dst, src` to `destination, source`.
-  - Prefer `in, out` when referring to stdin/stdout.
+  - Prefer `in, out` when referring to stdin/stdout (more flexible for mocked objects).
   - Prefer `rx, tx` when dealing with channels.
     - i.e. receiver, transmitter.
   - Prefer `data` when referring to file content.